 - Use the Power button to confirm

-- Once again, use volume buttons and highlight Yes
+- Once again, use the volume buttons and highlight Yes

 - Confirm with the Power button